meltoner/agrofelis/README.md

 ![Agrofelis robot wheels fabrication figures highlights](components/vehicle-wheels/_figures/highlights_vehicle-wheels.jpg)

-## Agrofelis Robot Wheels Forks Design and Fabrication
+## Agrofelis Robot Forks Design and Fabrication

 The [wheels forks design and fabrication](components/vehicle-forks) document presents a comprehensive overview of the fabrication process for the forks mounting the four wheels of the Agrofelis vehicle.
 These forks are intentionally designed to be detachable, so that the wheels could be removed or replaced with alternative ones.
 The forks are responsible for securing the active wheels of the vehicle, establishing active brakes actuated via servos, enabling steering and installing feedback rotating mechanisms.
 Two types of forks are being employed, those installed in the front and those installed in the back.
 The majority of fork designs are similar, with the only differentiating factor being the mounting mechanism aimed for fixed or steering purposes.
 The forks installed on the left and right sides are arranged in a mirrored fashion.
 The forks are constructed from regular iron T-shaped rods that have been cut and welded.
 Additional sub-components elaborated are the vehicle's fork mounting mechanisms and the parrot-like (drop out) elements securing the wheels via the motor's hub shaft.
 The design schematics, plasma cut patterns, as well as images of the fabrication progression are all documented.
 The document concludes by providing a list of indicative suppliers from whom the raw materials were acquired, further enriched with bill and material details.